MichaelDao/Visual-Basic-Projects/README.md

 # Visual basic compilation
-  I packed all the mini programs I made during highschool all into one convienient mene.
+I packed all the programs I worked on during highschool together, this was all made when I was learning how to code for the very first time.

-  This is what got me into programming.